Wednesday, September 14, 2022

 What I do when confronted with such tantalizing incongruities can best be described as reckless gambling behavior.
 I take the self-assured stance of a casino goer who, after years of pondering the odds, is nearly certain which card the blackjack dealer will turn over next.
 In this instance I threw caution, accompanied by $550, to the wind.
 And what did I come up with?

-So this is indeed cartoonist Sam (and his wife Anne) Cobean's copy of the classic Steinberg book.
+So this is indeed cartoonist Sam Cobean's (and his wife Anne's) copy of the classic Steinberg book.
 It is boldy inscribed, "To Sam Cobean (and Ann) with [a tip of the hat]."
 It's remarkable how flawlessly Steinberg was able to incorporate English, the language of his adopted country, into his work.
-He did, though, misspell the co-recipient's name.
+He can be forgiven for misspelling the co-recipient's name.
 The book is signed in the year of publication.

 I really should move to Las Vegas.